lightning/bolts/00-introduction.md

    * Proof that payment has been received, held by the final recipient, who is the only person who knows this secret.
 The final recipient releases the preimage in order to release funds.
-The payment preimage is hashes as the *payment hash* in the *HTLC*.
+The payment preimage is hashed as the *payment hash* in the *HTLC*.